Prashant-Mauryaa/Gravatar-HtmlHelper/README.md

   cssClass: "gravatar img-responsive")
 ```

 That's it.
-No attribution required, but feel free to [leave a comment on my blog](http://www.fatlemon.co.uk/gravatar) if you find it useful
+No attribution required, but feel free to [leave a comment on my blog](http://www.fatlemon.co.uk/gravatar) if it help you in anyway or you find it useful.

 ## Alternatives